 Banking & Finance

-Daniel has significant experience of banking and financial services disputes as a former associate at the Financial Conduct Authority, where he advised on a range of contentious regulatory matters.
+Daniel has experience of banking and financial services disputes as a former associate at the Financial Conduct Authority, where he advised on a range of contentious regulatory matters.
 In particular, he has had extensive exposure to the Regulatory Decisions Committee and the Upper Tribunal (Tax and Chancery Chamber).

-His current instructions include:
+His recent instructions include:

 - Advising the FCA as standing counsel on the regulation and authorisation of peer-to-peer lending, with a particular focus on Article 36H of the Regulated Activities Order, collective investment schemes and alternative investment funds.

 - Advising the FOS regularly, including representation in proceedings before the High Court, dealing with a range of issues including judicial review, jurisdiction, consumer credit, bank lending, unfair relationships, debtor-creditor-supplier agreements and appointed representatives.